difference between fixed and growth mindset

-Your brain is wired to feel uncomfortable with uncertainty – it’s a subconscious way our mind thinks it’s protecting us.
-However, if you find yourself allowing discomfort and uncertainty to keep you trapped in a corner, it’s time to break free.
+Your brain is wired to avoid discomfort and uncertainty.
+It’s a subconscious way that our mind thinks it’s protecting us.
+However, if you allow discomfort and uncertainty to keep you trapped in a corner, it’s time to break free.

 When uncertainty arises in your life, your brain responds with fight or flight and releases hormones and neurotransmitters into your bloodstream.
-The result of this release is what you may recognize as the feeling of anxiety or stress.
+The result is what you may recognize as the feeling of anxiety or stress.

-When you begin to take inventory of the feelings occurring during times in your life, you have the upper hand against those feelings.
-Simply remind yourself that your brain and body are doing their job and make your decision within that moment, based on God’s ability to help you and not the uncertainty you are feeling in the moment.
+When you begin to take an inventory of the feelings, you have the upper hand against those feelings.
+Simply remind yourself that your brain and body are doing their job.
+Make your decision within that moment about God’s ability to help you and not the uncertainty you are feeling in the moment.